-Related to the gender gap in science, [HSFH18] presented a code in R using genderize API and provides a good approach about how to calculate gender gap inferring gender from an author names retrieved from arXiv.
+Related to the gender gap in science, Cassidy R. Sugimoto and colleagues [LNG+13] present a very good bibliometric analysis confirming that gender imbalances persist in research output worldwide.
+Holman and others [HSFH18] presented a code in R using genderize API and providing a good approach about how to calculate gender gap inferring gender from an author names retrieved from arXiv.